Pylons-tech/pylons/app/upgrades/Readme.md

 Upgrade defines a struct containing necessary fields that a `SoftwareUpgradeProposal` must have written, in order for the state migration to go smoothly.
-An upgrade must implement this struct, and then set it in the `app.go`.
+An upgrade must implement this `upgrade struct`, and then set it in the `app.go`.
 The `app.go` will then define the `upgrade handler`.

 ```go